 Christensen, P. N., Rothgerber, H., Wood, W., & Matz, D. C. (2004).
 Social norms and identity relevance: A motivational approach to normative behavior.
 Personality and Social Psychology Bulletin, 30, 1295-1309.

-Lea, R. B., & Matz, D. C. (2015).
-Disseminating science at a science museum.
-To be presented at the 2015 National Institute on the Teaching of Psychology, St. Petersburg, FL.
+Lea, R. B., & Matz, D. C., (2016, January).
+Putting students in charge of student learning: Creating eye-tracking lab modules for a psychology curriculum.
+Presented at the National Institute on the Teaching of Psychology, St. Petersburg, FL.

 Frequently Taught Courses